problemforward/PFbaseproject/README.md

 with your Personal Access Token (PAT) passed to the `auth_token` argument.

-## Issues

-1. Need to make generic README.md to pull from?
-2. Unsure of ability to incorporate logo as part of a ggplot theme... needs more experimentation but may have to be manually added
-3. More generic files to add to .gitignore?
-4. Need Shiny app theme!

 Below here is a generic README.md template as a guide to our clients who may view our GitHub repos.

 ## Generic README.md stuff below: